stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldtoa/get_pagerangeseparator/_index.md

 ---
+title: Aspose::Words::Fields::FieldToa::get_PageRangeSeparator method
-title: get_PageRangeSeparator
+linktitle: get_PageRangeSeparator
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the character sequence that is used to separate the start and end of a page range.
+description: Aspose::Words::Fields::FieldToa::get_PageRangeSeparator method.
+Gets or sets the character sequence that is used to separate the start and end of a page range in C++.
 type: docs
 weight: 53
 url: /cpp/aspose.words.fields/fieldtoa/get_pagerangeseparator/